 This article discusses how to use the Mail (IMAP) connector to send and receive emails using the IMAP protocol.
 Let’s see what it takes to get up and running with the Mail (IMAP) connector.

 As of the February 2018 release, the Mail (IMAP) connector is a Tech Preview not intended for production use.
-The Receive and Move operations will be added soon and the connector will be released as Generally Available in a near term release.
+The connector was updated in the April 2018 release with the Receive and Move operations.
+It will be released as Generally Available in a near term release.
 Follow this document to be notified of future changes.

 Get the example process used below from the Process Libraryhere.

 The Mail (IMAP) connector allows you to get and send emails via the IMAP protocol instead of POP.
 The IMAP protocol--and therefore the IMAP connector--supports additional interaction types when working with emails and may be preferred to POP especially when multiple devices or clients are involved.
 Many SMTP email servers support both protocols so you may be able to start using the IMAP connector without changes to your server.

 For complete connector documentation, see the Mail (IMAP) connector.

 The Internet Message Access Protocol (IMAP) can be used in place of the Post Office Protocol (POP).
 IMAP differs from other mail systems because messages are manipulated directly on the email server.
 As a result, you can access email from any device at any time, and folders and message status are synchronized.

 Notable Improvements vs. the Mail Connector (POP)